 There are more than 40,000 species of spiders.
-The majority of spiders have eight eyes, although some have none and some have as many as twelve!
+Most spiders have eight eyes, although some have none, and some have as many as twelve!
 They all have fangs and venom glands that they use to catch their prey.
 Learn more about the most common types of spiders in Jacksonville.

 Black Widow Spiders

 Easily recognizable due to the hourglass shape females have on their abdomen, the black widow is one of the most feared spiders in the world.
 That’s because its venom is 15 times stronger than the venom of a rattlesnake!
-If you are bitten by a black widow, you can expect nausea, muscle aches, and possible paralysis of the diaphragm, which makes it difficult to breathe.
-While most people do not experience long-term, severe damages or death as a result of a black widow bite, the bites can be fatal to small children, people who are already ill, or the elderly.
+If a black widow bites you, you can expect nausea, muscle aches, and possible diaphragm paralysis, making it difficult to breathe.
+While most people do not experience long-term, severe damages or death due to a black widow bite, the bites can be fatal to small children, people who are already ill, or the elderly.
 Black widows tend to bite only in self-defense.

 Brown Recluse Spiders

 These range in color from white to dark brown or even black.
 They are medium-sized and tend to have dark markings on their cephalothorax that looks like a violin.
-Brown recluses are not indigenous to Florida, but if you are bitten by a brown recluse spider, you may require medical attention.
+Brown recluses are not indigenous to Florida, but you may require medical attention if a brown recluse spider bites you.